 - Blog posts or videos: A redesign is a huge opportunity for telling your story.
 There are so many blog posts or videos you can create that not doing so feels like a massive missed opportunity.
 Look at it from a business perspective: Why did you redesign?
 What were the goals?
 What about from a design perspective?
 Have your design team talk about the new branding and issues they came up with.
+Are there opportunities to now go back to the drawing board on other visual assets like refreshing your book cover designs, or choosing a brand new format to follow for blog and social images?
 And what about something from your CEO talking about the company history and how you got to today.
 Seriously, don’t underestimate how much you can get out of your redesign.

 - Social media, PR, and launch announcements: Where are you going to tell new users about your redesign?
 It could be through paid social media ads, traditional PR campaigns, or launching on a site like ProductHunt.
 Work with your marketing team to know where your audience lives and how best to talk to them.

 Using all these elements, come up with a solid launch plan for the time leading up to and after your full launch.
 Not only will this help you spread the word and potentially get new users, but it helps you know who your audience is and how engaged they are.

 Set-up any A/B tests you'll be running

 A website redesign is all about opportunity.
 And while you based your redesign off of assumptions and user research, it’s still important to test what you’ve built.